danlechambre/danlechambre.com/content/slashPages/cv.md

 _Striving to build digital experiences that delight.
 I mostly do this with **React** and **TypeScript**._

-Developing software professionally since the end of 2020, backed by a decade in IT Service Management and InfoSec, and several years in retail before that, I bring a unique perspective to application development.
-I've been successful in all kinds of roles because I put humans first, and that's especially crucial when building for the web.

-My focus is building digital experiences that are accessible, intuitive, look great, and are blazingly fast.
+I’ve been building software professionally since the end of 2020.
+Backed by a decade in IT and InfoSec, and several years in retail, I bring a unique, human-centred perspective to app development.
+I focus on building digital experiences that are accessible, look great, and are blazingly fast.
 I thrive when part of a diverse team that values humility, creativity and quality when building the web.
-Whilst I mostly work in **React** and **TypeScript** I'm passionate about web standards and a big believer in _"using the platform"_.

 ## Professional Experience